 - About Relationship Definition Behavior

 - About Creating Relationship Definition

 - About Successors and Predecessors

 - About Cardinality

 - About Relationship Data

-- About Foreign Key Relationship

 - Access the Relationship Definition Section

 - Create a Relationship Definition

-- Modify a Relationship Definition

 - Delete a Relationship Definition

 About Relationship Definition Behavior

 A relationship family corresponds to a database table that is used to relate two entity family tables.
 A relationship definition, for a given relationship family, is a rule that specifies which two entity families are related, which family is the predecessor, which family is the successor, and the cardinality of each.
 By setting up relationship definitions, you can define the various types and levels of connections that exist between entities.